Long-Term Concussion Effects, Treatment & More

 All of the following are physical and cognitive symptoms of post-concussion syndrome:

-Aimee’s severe traumatic brain injury (TBI) caused personality changes, constant headaches (“I took Maxalt and Imitrex like they were candy,” she recalled), memory problems, exhaustion (even narcolepsy), dizziness with workouts, light and sound sensitivity, and more.
+Brain damage from Aimee’s severe traumatic brain injury (TBI) caused personality changes, constant headaches (“I took migraine medications like they were candy,” she recalled), memory problems, exhaustion (even narcolepsy), dizziness with workouts, light and sound sensitivity, and more.
 After treatment, her life has turned around completely.
 “When I left on Friday, I was so excited that I couldn’t contain myself; I just wanted to talk!
 It’s been two months now, and I can still remember all the pictures they laid out for me to help me remember things, even though they were pretty insignificant to me.”

 Taking things at the right pace for you can be extremely difficult, but try to have patience with yourself.
 It doesn’t matter if you have a longer recovery time than someone else.
 The important thing is to stay hopeful and keep working to get better.